The-SMTSci/FlexSpec1/docs/source/protocol.rst

 The control structure is being developed in a platform agnostic network neutral fashion leveraging web applications (web apps) via bokeh and other tools.
+The idea is the UI side maintains a set of shared variables with the FlexSpec C++ classes.
+This shared subset of UI/C++ variables forms a **contract** between the two environments.
+Here we will refer to the classes outside of the FlexSpec C++ classes as the **client**.
+The client states what internal **state-of-affairs** the FlexSpec C++ class is to achive and maintain.
+The FlexSpec C++ class may come close -- as in the case of converting a wavelength to a rotation of the grating.
+It will be the case that the specified wavelength will fall between two step intervals of the motor.
+In this case, the FlexSpec C++ will achieve its closest value, and report that back to the client; the client will then update its state-of-affairs to reflect that action.

+The state-of-affairs will consist of pure ASCII characters to be shared between any client and the FlexSpec C++ class using a Pythonic JSON string image.

+The JSON (**J**ava**s**cript **O**bject **N**otation) is referred to
+as **data** in the literature.
+Python uses **dictionaries** that are, essentially, JSON like constructs.
+C++ on the other hand does not have a nested key/value container in the Standard Template Library.
+We carefully use a subset of the JSON overall capabilities to transfer requests from the client, and to return the internal state-of-affairs from the FlexSpec C++ class.

-The bokeh server is a Raspberry Pi, installed on one or more OTAs for the management and control of some of local (to the pier/mount/ota) devices.
-The rest are left to management by LibIndi/EKOS in the usual fashion.
+The Bokeh web-app UI is used.
+This avoids installing code on the user's machine.
+The web-app relies on a **dispatch** server to support a bokeh server running on a Raspberry Pi.
+A RPi may be installed on one or more OTAs for the management and control of local (to the pier/mount/ota) devices.
+This is where the FlexSpec stops.

+The rest of scheduling/cameras/slewing related activities are left to management by LibIndi/EKOS in the usual fashion.
 The local Bokeh/PostmasterServer are a peer in an asynchronous distributed network of peers.
 Any SBC/Desktop computer with a decent operating system may be used for the server.
 The ODroid, BeagleBone, Intel NUC etc. Some SBC :index:`SBC;Configuration` configuration will be required.

 Arduino class devices are designated as an SBM is a "Single Board Microcontroller".